verbb/events/docs/feature-tour/ticket-check-in.md

 Visit the following action URL in your templates:

 ```
-actions/events/ticket/checkin?sku=<sku>
+actions/events/ticket/checkin?uid=<uid>
 ```

 ### Parameter

-- `<sku>`: This is the ticket SKU which gets generated automatically at the purchase of the ticket.
-This SKU is unique.
+- `<uid>`: This is the ticket UID which gets generated automatically at the purchase of the ticket.

 ### Return
 The controller will render a simple template with either an error, or a success message.
 An **error** the response contains a simple error message.
 On **success** the response contains following: